 L'oreal is the Director of Institutional Advancement and holds a degree in Political Science from Towson University.
 She has worked in fundraising at Towson University, Gilman School and the American Cancer Society.
 Her family has a unique connection to our community.
 Her eldest sister graduated from La Reine High School; her middle sister was a part of the first graduating co-ed class at Bishop McNamara and she graduated from Bishop McNamara in the Class of 1998, which was the first class under the then principal, Marco Clark.
-L'oreal is married to Ozzie Edmondson and they have a beautiful daughter, Grace, BMHS Class of 2026.
+L'oreal is married to Ozzie Edmondson and they have two beautiful daughters, Grace and Lily.

 “Working at Bishop McNamara allows me to use my skills for God's work,” says Alice Case, Director of Annual Programs within the Advancement Office and serves as the Faculty/Staff liaison for the Parents’ Club.
 Mrs. Case oversees all the annual programs to include fundraisers, appeals, and Combined Federal Campaign (CFC), in addition to managing the Advancement office database.

 Mrs. Case holds a B.S. in Business Administration from Old Dominion University and has taken additional courses in taxation, accounting, and art.
 She also has expertise in Raisers Edge database software.
 Alice has worked at Bishop McNamara for the past 13 years and is a 2008 Caritas Award recipient.
 Prior experience includes working for Navy Relief Services and volunteering more than 1500 hours as a budget counselor.

 Alice, a native of Virginia Beach, Virginia, is the parent of Sarah Case, from the class of 2003, and she and her husband, Paul, reside in Huntingtown, MD.